SUNW4VE/ChromaFire/README.md

 ## Overview

 `fastCF` (ChromaFire 3) is a high-performance, low-latency color-based exploit demonstrator designed to showcase vulnerable features to Pixel Gun 3D game developers.

-DISCLAIMER: ChromaFire only works with legacy versions of the game.
+DISCLAIMER: ChromaFire only works with legacy versions of the game

 ## fastCF vs. Legacy Chromafire